A General Theory of the Stochastic Linear Bandit and Its Applications

 Also, $\ITypicalM_t$ refers to the indicator function for the event that $\MeanReward_t(A)\in[\LowerConf_t(\Arm),\UpperConf_t(\Arm)]$ holds for all $\Arm\in\ArmSet_t$. \end{defn} \begin{defn}[Baseline] For confidence bounds $\LowerConf_t(\cdot)$ and $\UpperConf_t(\cdot)$, the baseline $\BaseLevel_t$ at time $t$ is defined by,

-\end{defn} Next, we state an assumption that allows us to provide results in situations that $\Param$ is unbounded.
-In most of the prior literature $\Norm{\Param}_2$ is bounded almost surely which specifically excludes normal priors.
-The assumption will allow us to overcome this caveat. \begin{asmp} For any constant $\rho\in[ T^{-2},1]$, let $\BernoulliFamily_{\rho}$ refer to the family of all Bernoulli random variables $Z$ such that $\Expect{Z}=\rho$.
+\end{defn} Next, we state an assumption that allows us to provide results in situations where $\Param$ is unbounded.
+In most of the prior literature $\Norm{\Param}_2$ is bounded almost surely, which results in the exclusion of normal priors.
+The assumption allows us to overcome this constraint. \begin{asmp} For any constant $\rho\in[ T^{-2},1]$, let $\BernoulliFamily_{\rho}$ refer to the family of all Bernoulli random variables $Z$ such that $\Expect{Z}=\rho$.
 Assume that,